dmarlowe69/JupiterLander/README.md

 4. located code to draw basic elements of the game
 5. many more and more to come

-note this code was compiled using by version of c_cbm6502asm
+note this code was compiled using my version of c_cbm6502asm

 The text files are formated with EOL as a <CR>, $0D per the Commodore Macro Development System (MADS)